elejeune11/MicroBundleCompute-Lite/README.md

 <img alt="sub-domain strains movie" src="tutorials/figs/sub_domain_strain_long.gif" width="79%" />
 </p>

-At present, strain visualizations show the column-column entry of the Green-Lagrange strain tensor ($E_{cc}$ where $c$ is the global horizontal coordinate axis defined by the image column).
+At present, strain visualizations show the column-column entry of the Green-Lagrange strain tensor ($$E_{cc}$$ where $$c$$ is the global horizontal coordinate axis defined by the image column).
 The deformation gradient of each sub-domain is saved so visualizing alternative strain quantities is straightforward.

 ### Running the code